Nach Baliye 9: Did Madhurima Tuli Abuse Her Ex Vishal?; Urvashi Spends Time With Ex Anuj's Family!

 Uravashi & Ex-Anuj’s family Spend Good Time!

-But, now Spotboye report suggests that Urvashi and her ex Anuj, who shot for their first dance act on June 30.
+But, now Spotboye report suggests that Urvashi who shot for her first dance act on June 30 with her ex Anuj, spent good time with his family.
 The source revealed, "Urvashi showed a positive gesture towards them as she personally went up and broke the ice."

 Madhurima & Ex-Vishal Had An Argument!

 On the other hand, there is another drama!
-According to IWMBuzz report, ex-couple, Madhurima Tuli and Vishal Aditya Singh had an argument during the shoot of the first episode.
+It was said that ex-couple, Madhurima Tuli and Vishal Aditya Singh had an argument during the shoot of the first episode.
 It was said that the actress abused Vishal before walking out and stalling the shoot.

 Madhurima Says She Didn’t Abuse Vishal